Risk management definition

 Risk management must be part of an open style of corporate governance - it is one of the key links between good governance and other areas of management.

 Sometimes, risk management is seen as a subset of other areas of management - we think that all management is (or should be) risk management.
-AS/NZS ISO 31000 states 11 principles for risk management, including integration into all organisational processes.
+ISO 31000 states 11 principles for risk management, including integration into all organisational processes.

 Research and experience show the most effective risk management is integrated into organisational processes and practices.
 Put another way, there is a single management system directed at achieving the objectives of the organisation.